p4ali/Notes/general/tdd.md

   Then [outcome validation]
 ```
 The story is incomplete until discussions about the narrative and one or more scenarios are written.
+A narrative is a short, simple descritpion of a feature told from the perspective of a person of role that requires the new functionality.
+The intention is NOT to provider a complete descrition of what is to be developed but provide a basis for commmunication between all interested parties (business, analysists, developers, testers, etc)
+Scenarios descrive the interaction between user roles and the system.
+Scenarios are the acceptance criteria of the narrative.
+They represents the definition of done.
+Once all scenarios have been implemented, the story is considered finished.
+The initial set of senarios should cover the "happy path".
+Alternative paths should be added progressively during hte duration of the sprint.

 ### Distinction between traditional requirement and narrative
 The difference are precision and planning.
 * narrative is more precise
 * narratives are better prioirtized, and planned
+* reuirement focus on system operations, narratives focus on customer value.
+* narrative encourage looseness of information in order to foster a higer lovel of collabortion between stakeholders and the team.
+* The actural work being done is accomplished through collaboration revolving around the narrative that becomes more detailed through scenarios as the development progress.

 ## Good story
 A good BDD narrative use the "INVEST" model: